 Tool palettes are tabbed areas within the Tool Palettes window.
 The items you add to a tool palette are called tools.
 You can create a tool by dragging an object onto the tool palette.
 In GstarCAD, blocks and external references (xrefs) can be dragged onto the tool palette.
 The new tool inserted will has the same properties into your drawing.
-Also you can create, delete, rename and customize panels by doing right click on it.
+Also you can close, create, customize the paletts by doing right click on it.
 To open the tool palettes just press CTRL+3 or Type TOOLPALETTES command.